 Located on the Western most point of Mongolia in Bayan-Ulgii Province, the Potanin Glacier is the longest glacier in the country.

 This road tests the skill, and courage, of any driver.
 It ends at 3.095m (10,154ft) above the sea level.
 The area is extremely inaccessible, as it is situated right at the border of Mongolia with Russia, Kazakhstan and China.
-The drive is definitely worth it.
-A drive not to be missed!
-There are many excellent photo opportunities.
 The rugged and remote far reaches of western Mongolia are a series of wild landscapes capped by glacier-wrapped mountains, divided by green river valleys and shadowed by soaring peaks.
 Don't forget your camera with lots of film/memory, fully charged batteries and an empty memory card!
 The scenery in this remote area is stunning.
 Clear rivers fed by ice-melt tumble down the valleys, a rainbow assortment of wildflowers carpet grassy meadows and white peaks dominate the skyline.